GiggleLiu/BackwardsLinalg.jl/README.md

 Backward functions for linear algebras,
 It is currently ported to `Zygote.jl` for testing, but these porting codes will be moved to other places (like merging them to `Zygote.jl`) in the future.

-## Why we need LinalgBackwards.jl?
+## Why we need BackwardsLinalg.jl?
 Not only in Julia, but also in well known machine learning packages in python like pytorch, one can hardly find a numerical stable implementations of linear algebra function.
 This missing piece is crutial to autodiff applications in tensor networks algorithms.

 ## Table of Supported Functions